1.4.8 Child Sexual Abuse in the Family Environment

 Child Neglect and its Relationship to Sexual Harm and Abuse: Responding Effectively to Children's Needs - open access resource considering the potential relationship between neglect and forms of sexual harm and abuse.

-'Making Noise: Children's Voices for Positive Change after Sexual Abuse' - Children's experiences of help-seeking and support after sexual abuse in the family environment
+'Making Noise: Children's Voices for Positive Change after Sexual Abuse' - Children's experiences of help-seeking and support after sexual abuse in the family environment.

 Preventing Child Sexual Abuse - The Role of Schools - examines the important role schools can play in enabling children to recognise abuse.

-Measuring the Scale and Changing Nature of Child Sexual Abuse and Child Sexual Exploitation Scoping Report July 2017, Professor Liz Kelly and Kairika Karsna (Centre of expertise on child sexual abuse)
+Measuring the Scale and Changing Nature of Child Sexual Abuse and Child Sexual Exploitation Scoping Report July 2017, Professor Liz Kelly and Kairika Karsna (Centre of expertise on child sexual abuse).

 Investigating Child Sexual Abuse - examines timescales for sexual abuse prosecutions and makes recommendations.